edlau2/Tampermonkey/README.md

 ![BountyListSample.png](https://github.com/edlau2/Tampermonkey/blob/master/BountyList/BountyListSample.png)

 This script adds rank next to the level in the Bounties List.
-The goal was to make it easier to more quickly decide what targets for an attack, without having to inspect each user individually.
+The goal was to make it easier to more quickly decide what targets to attack, without having to inspect each user individually.
 The queried ranks are locally cached so as not to exceed the Torn API call limit.

 #### **_Torn Bat Stat Estimator_**